Limaaad/Limaaad/README.md

 * 💻 Experience: Python, Django, CSS, HTML e Javascript.
 * 👩🏽 Internship participation at Involves (Working in the Design field, assisting the team in developing the company's Design System, collaborating on the Figma tool and UI/UX.).
 * 🗣 English intermedially, Espanish basic and Brazilian Portuguese fluent.
-* 👍🏽 I like to program, draw, and play games.
+* 👍🏽 I like to program and play games.

 <div align="center">
   <a href="https://github.com/Limaaad" />